Home Help for families Information & Advice Benefits & money Benefits & tax credits Personal Independence Payment (PIP)

 Most young people are also asked to attend a face to face consultation with a health professional working on behalf of the Department for Work and Pensions.
-However, all face-to-face assessments were suspended during the early months of the coronavirus outbreak.
-During this period the Department for Work and Pensions will instead contact claimants to explain how their PIP assessment will be taken forward.
-It is not clear how long this policy of not carrying out face to face assessments will continue.
+However, all face-to-face assessments were initially suspended during the coronavirus outbreak although they are expected to restart during May 2021.

 Your child’s DLA payments will continue until a decision is made on their PIP claim.
 This applies even if their existing DLA award was scheduled to end when they turned 16.
 However, if your child fails to claim PIP when invited to do so, their DLA payments will stop.

-Like DLA, PIP is made up of two parts.
+Like Disability Living Allowane (DLA), Personal Independence Payment (PIP) is made up of two parts.
 There is a mobility component based on your ability to get around and a daily living component based on your ability to carry out key activities necessary to participate in daily life.

 Depending on their circumstances your child might qualify for one or both.